PacketFire/packetfire_site/content/post/hackpark-boot2-root-writeup.md

 11/18/20 14:11:57,Starting System Scheduler SERVICE (SYSTEM)
 ```

 I then looked under the `Events` directory where I found a log file that indicated the `Message.exe` binary was executed approximately every 30 seconds as the administrative user.
-This binary was overwritable and appeared to be a perfect vector to attack for an administrative user.
+This binary was overwritable and appeared to be a perfect vector to attack for an administrative shell.

 ```
 meterpreter > cd Events